A step-by-step recipe for easy sourdough croissants. The end result is buttery, flaky pastries, sure to impress.

 Starter

-- In the morning feed your starter by combing the starter, flour, and water in a bowl and mixing it until well-combined.
+1. In the morning, feed your starter by combing the starter, flour, and water in a bowl and mixing it until well combined.
 Tip it into a clean jar or glass and let it double or triple.

 The dough

-- Place the dough in a greased bowl and cover with a damp towel.
+2. Cover the dough in a greased bowl, covered with a damp towel.
 Leave the dough out for 3 hours to ferment, ideally at room temperature between 23-25°C/74-77°F. If your room is cooler than this, leave it for 4 hours.
 The dough should be puffier after the ferment.

 Laminating

-- In the morning mix together 1 ½ tablespoons flour and 250g butter. spoon the mix onto a sheet of parchment paper and place another sheet of parchment on top.
-Roll the butter into a rectangle of about 15 x 20cm (6x8inch.).
+1. In the morning, mix 1 1/2 tablespoons flour and 250g butter.
+Spoon the mix onto parchment paper and place another sheet on top.
+Roll the butter into a rectangle of about 15 x 20cm (6 x 8 inches).
 Place the butter in the fridge for around 10 minutes so it is cool.
 Ensure it is cold but still pliable.
-Aim for the butter and the dough to be similar consistencies.
+Aim for the butter and the dough to be similar in consistency.

-- Take the dough from the fridge and on a floured bench, roll it into a 20x40cm(8x16inch) rectangle.
+2. Take the dough from the fridge and, on a floured bench, roll it into a 20x40cm(8x16 inch) rectangle.

-- Once the butter is cool again, place it in the middle of the dough.
-Bring the top of the dough down and the bottom of the dough up to meet in the middle and tuck in the butter.
+3. Once the butter is cool again, place it in the middle of the dough.
+Bring the top of the dough down and the bottom of the dough up to meet in the middle, and tuck in the butter.

 Fold 1

-- Turn the dough a quarter turn.
+1. Turn the dough a quarter turn.
 Use a rolling pin to gently push on the dough to help disperse the butter.
-Roll this dough out into a 25x50cm (10x20inch) rectangle, focus on lengthening the dough rather than making it wider.
-While rolling, check that the dough isn't sticking to the bench and dust with flour if it is.
+Roll this dough out into a 25x50cm (10x20inch) rectangle, and focus on lengthening the dough rather than making it wider.
+While rolling, dust the dough with flour to stop it sticking to the bench.

-- Brush away the excess flour from the dough.
-Fold the dough like a pamphlet by bringing the top third down to the middle and then bringing the bottom third up overtop.
+2. Brush away the excess flour from the dough.
+Fold the dough like a pamphlet by bringing the top third down to the middle, and the bottom third up overtop.

-- Wrap the dough up (I use the baking paper used for the butter) and let the dough rest for 30 minutes in the fridge. *If your kitchen is on the cool side, the dough can just rest on the bench.
-However, it is important not to let the butter melt or warm-up.
+3. Wrap the dough up (I use the baking paper I used for the butter) and let the dough rest in the fridge for 30 minutes. *If your kitchen is colder, the dough can rest on the bench.
+However, it is important not to let the butter melt or warm up.

 Fold 2

-- Turn the chilled dough 90 degrees and roll it out in front of you into a 25x50cm (10x20inch) rectangle.
-At this point, you can cut off any scraggly edges, which will help give you more even layers later on.
+1. Turn the chilled dough 90 degrees and roll it out in front of you into a 25x50cm (10x20 inch) rectangle.
+At this point, you can cut off any scraggly edges, which will help give you more even layers later.
 Repeat the folding process.
 Place it back in the fridge for 20-30 minutes.

 Fold 3